extremenetworks/Integrations/FortiGate/idtoip/README.md

 * Use Radius Shared Secret must match the one in Extreme Connect FortiGate SSO module:

 ![RSSO](RSSO1.png "RSSO")
 * The RSSO must be configured from the CLI (SSH / telnet / webCLI).
-The important is rsso-attribute-key and rsso-endpoint-attribute:
+The important is sso-attribute-key and rsso-endpoint-attribute:

 ![RSSO](RSSO2.png "RSSO")
 * The XMC is sending Radius Accounting = in FortiGate it must be configured as Radius server.
 Yes I would call it Radius client but it is called server: